DylanDHubert/edu/JOBS.md

 ## NOTES

 - All existing UI components will work unchanged
-- Processing status is already tracked in `course_documents.status`
+- Processing status is tracked in `course_documents.status` field (clean design)
 - Job progress is tracked in `processing_jobs.progress`
 - Error handling is centralized in job queue system
 - File size limits are now handled by Supabase Storage (50MB) instead of Vercel (4.5MB)
+- `openai_file_id` field is used only for actual OpenAI file IDs, not status tracking